 What Do You Eat on a Keto diet?

 For the most part, a ketogenic diet is a low carbohydrate version of a Paleo diet.

 You eat real foods but avoid the really starchy or sugary ones like many fruits (think pineapples and bananas), tubers (like sweet potatoes and parsnips), and sugars (like honey or maple syrup).

 Instead, you eat lots of healthy fats (like coconut oil, ghee, tallow, lard, olive oil, avocado oil) and non-starchy vegetables, along with berries, nuts, seeds, meats, fish, and other seafood.

 As I mentioned above, every diet isn’t good for everyone.
-This bundle is a great way to help you decide if this diet is good for your body.
-You won’t regret it, and you’ll save countless hours and hundreds of dollars.
+You will ultimately have to decide if this diet is good for your body.